HEnquist/audioadapter-rs/README.md

 A simple library for making it easier to work with buffers of audio data.

-Audio data can be stored in many different ways, where both the layout o the data, and the numerical representation can vary.
+Audio data can be stored in many different ways, where both the layout of the data, and the numerical representation can vary.
 This crate aims at helping with the differences in layout.

 ### Background